-Results & Discussion Sections, Final Manuscript and Presentation (20%):
+Results & Discussion Sections, Final Manuscript and Presentation (15%):

 This research project is the foundation of the course.
 It occupies a central role within the course schedule.
 The grade for this project can be influenced by the data collection and analysis processes; but primarily focuses upon revisions to the Introduction and Methods sections (this should be ongoing), and the write up of the Abstract, Results, Discussion, References, and Appendices.
 This grade will also be reduced if you miss any of the research conferences that may be scheduled.
-Lastly, you MUST try to present your research project at the LVAIC Undergraduate Psych Conference and/orMoravian College's Scholarship Day.
+Lastly, I encourage you to try to present your research project at the LVAIC Undergraduate Psych Conference and/or Moravian College's Scholarship Day.
 Details will be forthcoming.
-These opportunities will be removed if the research project is inadequate in terms of sloppy design or materials and will consequently diminish this grade by 15 points.
+These opportunities will be removed if the research project is inadequate in terms of sloppy design.